Tom has stood in 17 elections in Medway. He has been elected on 15 occasions.

 0 |

 Attendance as a substitute member of a committee is not included in the calculation of the attendance rate.
+Committee attendance records are only available from October 2001 onwards.
 Click on a term to see how Tom Mason's attendance compared to the other councillors for that term.

 We are still working on adding historic attendance records to our database.
-The earliest council meeting we have attendance data for is that held on 6 May 2009.
-The earliest cabinet meeting we have attendance data for is that held on 7 June 2011.
+The earliest council meeting we have attendance data for is that held on 13 November 2008.
 The earliest committee meeting we have attendance data for is that held on 21 November 2007.
 Please bear with us while we work back to the earliest data available.

 Councillors' Allowances